JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the shading of the active cell.

 ```
-FUNCTION CTextRow.GetCellShading () AS LONG
+FUNCTION GetCellShading () AS LONG
 ```

 #### Return value